-Traditionally Shakespeare play types are categorised as Comedy, History and Tragedy, with some additional categorised proposed over the years.
+Traditionally Shakespeare play types are categorised as Comedy, History, and Tragedy, with some additional play categories proposed over the years.

 The plays grouped as Shakespeare tragedies follow the Aristotelian model of a noble, flawed protagonist who makes a mistake and suffers a fall from his position, before the normal order is somehow resumed.

 List of Shakespeare Tragedy Plays

 If you’re interested in learning more about Shakespeare’s tragedies read on, or skip to a section:

 One of the main features of Renaissance art is that it was inspired by classical art and philosophy.
 This is evident in the work of such artists as Michelangelo who, caught up in the spirit of Humanism that was sweeping across Europe, focused on the human form.
 Focusing on the human form during Mediaeval times would have been impossible as it would have been a distraction from the necessary focus on God.